Global Credit Union

 Global Federal Credit Union is a credit union headquartered in Anchorage, Alaska, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
 In the United States, Global is among the largest credit unions by assets, and it is among the 20 largest credit unions by membership.

 Global is a federally chartered, member-owned, not-for-profit financial cooperative with more than 100 branch offices and service locations throughout Alaska, Arizona's Maricopa County, California's San Bernardino County, Washington State, and Idaho's Kootenai County.
-As of October 2023, Global had $12.066 billion in assets and more than 754,000 members.
+As of March 2026, Global had $12.876 billion in assets and more than 790,000 members.

-The credit union also owns and operates Global Insurance Brokers in Alaska and Washington, and Global Credit Union Home Loans in Alaska, California, and Washington.
+The credit union also owns and operates Global Credit Union Insurance Brokers (formally Alaska USA Insurance Brokers) in Alaska, Washington, and Arizona, and Global Credit Union Home Loans (formally Alaska USA Mortgage Company) in Alaska, California, and Washington.

 On September 16, 2003, Global established the Global Credit Union Foundation to support 501(c)(3) organizations that provide non-discriminatory, needs-based services to children and veterans of the armed services.
 On June 4, 2009, Global Credit Union Foundation amended its articles of incorporation to provide support to any 501(c)(3) organization.